 Is your HVAC system running efficiently?
-It might sound like the beginning to the oldest prank call in the book, but its a serious question worth asking of your facilities.
+It might sound like the beginning of the oldest prank call in the book, but it's a serious question worth asking of your facilities.

 If you and your customers are comfortable in the space, the answer is probably “yes”.
 But the cost of comfort is high with HVAC systems accounting for nearly 30% of total energy consumption for a commercial building in the U.S. While room temperature and humidity may be within standard comfort ranges, HVAC systems are often consuming far more energy than necessary.

 Here, our experts review some common opportunities for energy savings to ensure your HVAC system is truly working for you – and your bottom line.

 - Converting rooftop units to variable airflow operation

 Most single-zone rooftop units are set to operate on a constant volume, delivering the same volume of air into the building regardless of the actual cooling load.
 Fan motors are working at full power, even during part-load.

 Pro Tip: When a fan speed control is added to the supply fan with a variable-speed drive and associated controls, the fan motor will provide a variable airflow system.
 This allows the rooftop unit to reduce energy consumption in response to the reduction in cooling load, converting energy costs into savings.